Do Go On - 369 - The Night Witches

 That's just the first one.

-Fuck you, birds.
+Fuck you, fuck you, birds.

-Thank you, Stephen, for that question.
+The next one, thank you, Stephen, for that question.

 The next one comes from Derek Brigham.